 - Tough to cancel or opt out of registered agent services

 Ultimately, LegalZoom’s reviews are mostly positive, although not to as overwhelming a degree as some competitors, like ZenBusiness and Incfile.
 Many of their negative reviews stem from misunderstandings about their registered agent services and their pricing.

 If you want to avoid extra charges, very carefully read about each service, or, better yet, talk with one of their customer service representatives.
 They’re not the fastest or the cheapest service, but they do offer a unique blend of services that other companies lack.

 ZenBusiness vs LegalZoom: What’s the Difference?

-On the surface, LegalZoom and ZenBusiness seem to accomplish the same purpose: helping you form your LLC.
+On the surface, LegalZoom and ZenBusiness seem to accomplish the same purpose: helping you form your LLC or corporation.
 And while that’s true, the difference between them goes much deeper than that.
 We’ll give you our full analysis in just a moment, but here are a few key differences:

-- LegalZoom has been in business for much longer than ZenBusiness, and has formed over 1 million businesses.
-But during that time, LegalZoom has accrued both good and bad reviews alike.
+- LegalZoom has been in business for much longer than ZenBusiness, and has formed over 2 million businesses.

 - As a Public Benefit Corporation, ZenBusiness gives back to support women and minority-owned small businesses with its Pay-It-Forward initiative.